 - Marie F. Cutiongco, 2019, PhD (co-supervisor, Biomedical engineering, main supervisor: Nikolaj Gadegaard), Correlating single cell form and function under the influence of nanotopography.

 - Fatma A.I.
-Elsafoury, 2019, (co-supervisor), Measuring and Accounting for Spatial and Temporal Trends in Electoral Violence.
+Elsafoury, 2019, joint supervisor (with Simon Rogers and Chris Claassen), Measuring and Accounting for Spatial and Temporal Trends in Electoral Violence.

 Prospective PhD Students: Feel free to contact me via e-mail or take a look at the School's PGR website .

 Current postgraduate research students (PhD and MSc by research):

 (Anders: Main, Yanni: Main (with Ke Yuan); Roderick: co-supervisor, Martin: Co-supervisor, Antanas: Academic supervisor, Andrew: 2nd)